-In a world in which science is able to create artificial intelligences that simplify human life – it is the example of INVICTUS , the first algorithm that computes perfect predictions – mathematics has made its way into a central role.
-David Sumpter is among the first to believe and to defend the predictive power of numbers and has decided today to share his story with us.
+In a world where science is able to create artificial intelligences that simplify human life – it is the example of INVICTUS – Algorithm Betting , the first algorithm that computes perfect predictions – mathematics has made its way into a central role.
+David Sumpter is among the first to believe and to defend the predictive power of numbers and has decided to share his story with us.

 My name is David Sumpter and I am a professor of applied mathematics at the University of Uppsala, Sweden.
 Like any self-respecting mathematician, I never loved the risk, so I never thought of becoming a bettor.
 At least until September of last year.

-I have lived in Manchester for a long time and I have often seen several greyhound races.
-Once I even occupied a place at the Aintree to participate in the Gran National, the famous horse race of the English tradition but, despite this, I never intended to focus on an animal with the harness, nor have I ever claimed to exceed the threshold which divides the opening of an online account from leaving the card data to bookies.
+I’ve lived in Manchester for a long time, and have seen several greyhound races.
+Once I even went to Aintree Racecourse to see the Gran National, the famous horse race in England.
+Despite this, I never intended to get into any sort of gambling, or start an online account.

-At the time I went to several friends who spent most of their time betting on every kind of sport.
-They knew how to convince me to accompany them to the meetings, but they never managed to get me a penny on an event.
-I admit that I was fascinated by their way of following the games.
-It exists as an extra dimension, an alternative reality to the sporting encounter that only knows who is used to betting.
-A cryptic world with its own rules and physical laws, mechanisms and formulas still obscure to man.
-This awareness has crept into me the doubt that they were principles that could be studied and applied to our advantage.
+I spent time with several friends who spent most of their time betting on every kind of sport.
+They could convince me to go to the races with them, but I never spent a penny on an event.
+I admit that I was fascinated by the way they the games.
+It creates an exhilarating aspect to watching sports that only bettors can describe.
+I started to wander if there were any mechanisms, formulas, or principles that could be studied and applied this betting.
 A suspicion, which soon, would have changed me forever.

 Now I’m David Sumpter , a professor of mathematics at the University of Uppsala, in Sweden.
 And a bettor.

 I spent the summer of 2015 working on my ” Soccermatics “, a book that aims to bring two apparently very distant worlds: mathematics and football .
-When I finished writing, before sending the final draft to my publisher, I felt compelled to explore the world I had planned to study: I would have applied everything I knew about mathematics and statistics to football and I would have done it by betting.
+Before sending the final draft to my publisher, I felt compelled to explore the world I had planned to study: I would have applied everything I knew about mathematics and statistics to football and I would have done it by betting.
 I had made up my mind to beat the bookies using the numbers, the same numbers that I had elaborated in my book.
 Simple.

 To understand how mathematics helped me to beat bookies, it is important to take a step back and start from the basics.
 For the inexperienced I want to clarify that it is quite normal to feel threatened both by calculations and by online betting.
 To many bookies may seem dark places where it is not easy to get oriented.
 The network, in particular, is populated by an exaggerated number of bookmakers who all offer the same thing: a free initial bonus and a vast amount of games, from classic cards to the most complicated – the Asian handicap, the under / over, and so on.
 I appeal to all the new bettors: do not panic , even mathematics seem difficult, but it can be a compass that will guide you to victory.
 It’s an uphill road, of course, but the view from the top is wonderful.